EEOB-BioData/BCB546X-R/_episodes/02-project-intro.md

 > This package will set up an ideal directory structure for project management.
 > This is very useful as it enables you to have your analysis pipeline/workflow organised and structured.
 > Together with the default RStudio project functionality and Git you will be able to keep track of your
-> work as well as be able to share your work with collaborators.
+> work as well as be able to share your work with collaborators. **Notice** that the name of the project in the `create.project()`
+> command below is the same as was used above to create a new project.
 >
 > 1. Install `ProjectTemplate`.
 > 2. Load the library